Admissible online closed testing must employ e-values: Online true discovery guarantee

-We would also like to point out that the hypotheses do not have to be prespecified.
-Hence, in practice one is allowed to data-adaptively construct each $H_i$ based on $\mathcal{F}_{i-1}$.

-Note that simultaneous lower bounds for the number of true discoveries instantly provide bounds for many other error rates such as the k-FWER or false discovery exceedance (FDX) \citep{goeman2021only}.
-Furthermore, true discovery guarantee is equivalent to controlling the false discovery proportion defined in \eqref{eq:FDP} \citep{goeman2021only}.
-For $\alpha=0.5$, this yields the noteworthy special case of median FDP control (as compared to FDR control, which bounds the mean of the FDP).
+\ifdiff Further note that simultaneous true discovery procedures generalize many existing error rates, such as k-FWER or false discovery exceedance (FDX) \citep{goeman2021only}.
+In particular, this shows that requiring simultaneous control \textit{over all} sets $S\in \nf$ is not conservative.
+Intuitively, this is because a procedure $\bd$ that assigns lower bounds only to a subset $G$ of $\nf$ can be interpolated to a procedure on the entire set $\nf$ (see \citet{goeman2019simultaneous}). \else Further note that simultaneous true discovery procedures generalize many existing error rates, such as k-FWER or false discovery exceedance (FDX) \citep{goeman2021only}.
+In particular, this shows that requiring simultaneous control \textit{over all} sets $S\in \nf$ is not conservative.
+Intuitively, this is because a procedure $\bd$ that assigns lower bounds only to a subset $G$ of $\nf$ can be interpolated to a procedure on the entire set $\nf$ (see \citet{goeman2019simultaneous}). \fi

 In Figure~\ref{fig:flow_theorems}, we connect the results that will be given in the rest of the section and the related works \citep{ramdas2020admissible, fischer2024online}.
 The left-hand side provides a general approach to construct coherent online true discovery procedures based on test martingales and the right-hand side proves that every admissible online procedure must be constructed in that way.
+While most of the upper and lower connections are known, the main insights provided by this paper are the middle connections between increasing families of online intersection tests and anytime-valid tests, connecting two distinct branches of the literature.
 All terms and results will be clarified in the following subsections from top to bottom, starting with \textit{coherent online procedures}.

 \ifarxiv

 \else

 \fi